nielsvm/purge/README.md

 Drupal's status report page where these checks also bubble up.

 #### Capacity tracker
-The capacity tracker is the central orchestrator between limited - request lifetime - system resources and an ever growing queue of invalidation objects.
+The capacity tracker is the central orchestrator between limited system resources and a never-ending queue of cache invalidation items.

-The tracker aggregates capacity hints given by loaded purgers and sets uniformized purging capacity boundaries.
-It tracks how much purges are taking place - counts successes and failures - and actively protects the set limits.
-This protects end-users against requests exceeding resource limits such as maximum execution time and memory exhaustion.
-At the same time it aids queue processors by dynamically giving the number of items that can be processed in one go.
+The tracker actively tracks how much items are invalidated during Drupal's request lifetime and how much PHP execution time has been spent.
+With this information it can predict how much processing can happen during the rest of request lifetime.
+It is able to predict this since the capacity tracker also collects timing estimates from the actual purgers.
+The intelligence it has is used by the queue service and exceeding the limit isn't possible as the purgers service refuses to operate when the limits are near zero.

 #### Processors
 With queuers adding ``tag`` invalidation objects to the queue, this still leaves